IN THIS ARTICLE

 What Is a Nightmare?

 Nightmares are not the same as night terrors.
-Children who are experiencing a nightmare do not typically vocalize or thrash about; in contrast, night terrors are associated with crying or screaming and movement -- it appears that the child is panic-stricken.
+Children who are experiencing a nightmare do not typically vocalize or thrash about.
+In contrast, night terrors are associated with crying or screaming and movement where it appears that the child is panic-stricken.
 Children who experience night terrors remain asleep throughout the event and do not remember that it occurred the next day.
 Night terrors take place during non-REM sleep and often occur during the first half of the night.

 Must Read Articles Related to Nightmares